-Dr. Stephanie Crane began working in Haiti as a first responder after the 2010 earthquake.
-In January 2011, Crane and select Rush medical providers began working in Jerusalem.
-CE now provides consistent and comprehensive primary care and dental care.
+CE leadership began working in Haiti as first responders after the 2010 earthquake.
+In January 2011, CE joined Rush medical providers to begin work in Jerusalem.
+This community is now our main focus and we continue to provide consistent and comprehensive primary care and dental care.

 In the aftermath of the 2010 earthquake, Jerusalem, Haiti emerged as a temporary tent community for those left homeless.
 Situated in a vacant desert, many were relocated by the government or lured by the promise of claimable land.

 In 2013, the government declared it a permanent community.
 Today, over 300,000 people reside in Jerusalem.
 There are churches, small schools and thousands of simple homes, but the lack of resources and infrastructure is still apparent.
 Jobs are rare, clean water is sparse, and many people go days without food.

 We work with Dr. Fiquita St. Paul, a Haitian physician, and local community health workers to provide quality primary care to the community.
 The health care workers receive ongoing supervision and training through CE funds.